giLrv5/giLrv5.github.io/README.md

 # giLrv5.github.io

 This repository hosts a simple webpage built with HTML5 and CSS animations.
-It now includes a small JavaScript-based fireworks effect rendered on a canvas layer.
-Click anywhere on the page to launch a burst of particles.
+It includes a JavaScript-based fireworks effect rendered on a canvas layer.
+Fireworks now launch automatically at random intervals from random positions.
+Click anywhere on the page to launch additional bursts of particles.